IntelSoftware/SYCL_101/modern/3_smart_pointers.rst

       return 0;
    }

-Now, both destructors are called when `BB` goes out of scope.
-It can be destructed as it is pointed by a weak pointer and later, `AA` can be destructed as it is pointing to nothing.
+Now, both destructors are called when :code:`BB` goes out of scope.
+It can be destructed as it is pointed by a weak pointer and later, :code:`AA` can be destructed as it is pointing to nothing.

-It doesn't matter whether `AA` or `BB` goes out of scope first.
-When `BB` goes out of scope it calls the destructors of all managed object like `A_ptr`.
+It doesn't matter whether :code:`AA` or :code:`BB` goes out of scope first.
+When :code:`BB` goes out of scope it calls the destructors of all managed object like :code:`A_ptr`.
-So even if `AA` first went out of scope and was not destroyed, it will be destroyed together with `BB`.
+So even if :code:`AA` first went out of scope and was not destroyed, it will be destroyed together with :code:`BB`.

 Summary
 *******